Sara-Majdi/Student-Grading-System/README.md

 # Student-Grading-System
 </br>
 </br>
-Write a program to allow the academic staff to enter the coursework marks and final marks for the students.
+This program is to allow the academic staff to enter the coursework marks and final marks for the students.
 The program reads scores in three categories: test, assignments and final.
 Each category is weighted: its points are scaled up to a fraction of the 100 percent grade for the course.
 As the program begins reading each category, it first prompts for the category's weight.